FjellOverflow/fjelloverflow.dev/src/content/blog/how-to-automount-luks.md

 ## Creating a decryption key

-As we cannot enter the decryption password on-site and also do not want to store a (cleartext) password on the machine, we will create a key.
+As we cannot enter the decryption password on site and also do not want to store a (cleartext) password on the machine, we will create a key.

 ```bash
 dd if=/dev/urandom of="$KEY_PATH" bs=1024 count=4